mjosaarinen/sm4ni/README.md

 The use of SM4 is now mandated for certain applications within China.
 ARM is introducing special SM4 instructions in its future architectures.

-This note shows how to use Intel vector instructions to create about 260% faster **constant time** implementation.
+This note shows how to use Intel vector instructions to create about 2-3 times faster **constant time** implementation.
 The trick is to use affine transforms to emulate the SM4 S-Box with the AES S-Box.
 The S-Boxes are both based on finite field inversion, but use different affine transforms and even polynomial basis for the finite field.
 However, different